 Thank you, Shawn Hammonds, for your support of Gene Watson.

 Shawn Hammonds was born to be a country singer.

-Shawn Hammonds' father was a drummer who performed at The Grand Ole Opry in Nashville and toured behind country music artists, including Barbara Fairchild, Connie Smith and Jeannie Seely, before finding regional success as a singer.
+Shawn Hammonds’ father was a drummer who performed at The Grand Ole Opry in Nashville, and toured behind a number of country music artists, including Barbara Fairchild, Connie Smith and Jeannie Seely, before finding regional success as a singer.